ryan-brazeal-ufl/OpenPyLivox/README.md

 ```

-Check out the [livox_controller_demo.py](./livox_controller_demo.py) file for complete details on how to use the openpylivox v1.0 library
+Check out the [livox_controller_demo.py](./livox_controller_demo.py) file for complete details on how to use the OpenPyLivox v1.0 library